-In general, whole numbers (starting with 1) will be reserved for NIAP validated profiles, and decimal numbers (starting with 0.1) will be used for draft profiles, which are released for review outside of the immediate development team.
-The team may use finer granularity for its internal coordination and tracking purposes
+In general, whole numbers (starting with 1) will be reserved for version numbers of NIAP validated profiles, and decimal numbers (starting with 0.1) will be used for draft profiles, which are released for review outside of the immediate development team.
+The team may use finer granularity for its internal coordination and tracking purposes (e.g. 0.12 or 1.21, etc.).